InnerSourceCommons/innersourcecommons.org/content/fr/about/board/_index.md

 {{< /board-member >}}

 {{< board-member name="Sebastian Spier" title="Vice President & Assistant Secretary" image="/images/about/Sebastian_Spier.jpg" style="bg-light" >}}
-Sebastian Spier is Director of Engineering Programs at Meltwater, where he works on tools and methods to improve the daily work of 500+ engineers, removing frictions wherever possible.
-As an engineering manger for various software development teams, he has experienced InnerSource as a central building block to support successful collaboration in distributed teams.
-As a Member of the InnerSource Commons Foundation, he is maintaining the collection of InnerSource Patterns, always looking to help others to use and improve these patterns.
+Over his 15 years journey in software development, Sebastian Spier has worked as an individual contributor, agile coach, team lead, product owner, engineering manager, and director of engineering.
+No matter the role or team; effective cross-team collaboration has been key to getting things done at organizations of any size.
+For Sebastian, InnerSource is more than just a concept – it's a powerful enabler and a transformative teaching tool for fostering collaboration across teams.
+He firmly believes that it holds the key to enabling organizations to deliver exceptional value to their customers, cultivating a workforce that is not only more content but also highly engaged.
+In his vision, InnerSource is a pathway towards a more connected company.
+As a member of the InnerSource Commons Foundation, Sebastian maintains the collection of InnerSource Patterns.
+He is always looking for ways to enable others to use the patterns in their organizations and to share their own experiences in the form of patterns.
 {{< /board-member >}}

 <!--